 explore icon

+Exploratory conversations are informal discussions with professionals who work in roles or sectors you would like to learn more about.
 Speaking with other professionals about their careers is one of the most impactful actions you can take.
-There are several reasons for this.
-Here are some of them:

 “Going into a career beyond academia, you have to network hard.
 You have to do that as part of being an academic anyway, but the more you can reach out to people and the more you can go out and just talk to people and understand what it is they’re doing and start to imagine yourself working in that context the better.